 I’m going to cover where to stay in Singapore on a budget, cheap eats in Singapore, budget hotels in Singapore, the best hostels in Singapore and free things to do in Singapore.
 There’s plenty of them, more than enough to fill up 2 days in Singapore or longer!

 Arriving into Singapore

 Arriving into Singapore is probably everyone’s smallest concern when it comes to their travel budget, because they will most likely be arriving from a cheaper country.
 Due to Singapore Changi Airport’s position as a ‘hub’ airport and it being very well connected to virtually the whole world, it is really easy to fly into the city.
-I got a budget flight with Norwegian Air one that cost me less than £250 from London.
+Singapore Airlines is the national carrier but it isn’t the cheapest airline – Scoot, the nation’s budget carrier has good deals, and I got a budget flight with Norwegian Air one that cost me less than £250 from London.

 You might also be entering Singapore by land or sea.
 Arriving into Singapore from Malaysia is cheap and easy – buses leave all major cities.
 The buses are typically high quality, spacious and comfortable.
 I haven’t done the border from Malaysia into Singapore, but I did it the other way round (Singapore to Malaysia) and it was easy enough.

-If you want to book your tickets in advance online, I use and recommend 12go Asia.
+If you want to book your tickets in advance online, I recommend Bookaway.
 Click here for more information and to book tickets.

 There’s probably a very minimal chance of you doing this, but if you’re by any chance in Batam Island/ Central Sumatra, you might want to take a boat or a series of boats.
 The boat from Batam to Singapore costs 5-25 SGD and takes 45 minutes.
 You can book it online here.